The-Gecko-Project/gecko-project-charts/README.md

 - In the ten named cases, a villager with a two-hectare area of plasma would receive, on average, 4,956,916 rupiah ($338) per year – less than one dollar a day.
 Per month, they would receive 413,076 rupiah (equivalent to $28).
 - On average, villagers who signed up to these partnerships would receive income placing them below the international and national poverty lines, if they had no other source of income.

+# Use our data
+Our data is shared under a [Creative Commons Attribution- NonCommercial-NoDerivs (CC BY-NC-ND) license](https://www.creativecommons.org/licenses/by-nc-nd/2.0/).
+This means you must give appropriate credit, provide a link to the license, and indicate if changes were made.
+Please credit it to 'The Gecko Project, Mongabay and BBC News, CC BY-NC-ND'.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You may not use the material for commercial purposes.
+If you remix, transform, or build upon the material, you may not distribute the modified material.

 # Notes
 We also collected data on profits received by cooperative members in years before 2022 from three-quarters of our sources; in these cases, the profit figures we obtained were the same as (or lower than) those we collected in 2022.